chaos-mesh/website/versioned_docs/version-2.6.7/extend-chaos-daemon-interface.md

 In Chaos Mesh, Selector is used to define the scope of a chaos experiment, the target namespace, the annotation, the label, etc.

 Selector can also be some more specific values (e.g. `AWSSelector` in `AWSChaos`).
-Normally each chaos experiment needs only one selector, with exceptions like `NetworkChaos` because it sometimes needs two selectors as two objects for network partitioning.
+Normally each chaos experiment needs only one selector, with `NetworkChaos` as an exception because it sometimes needs two selectors as two objects for network partitioning.

 You can refer to [Define the Scope of Chaos Experiments](./define-chaos-experiment-scope.md) for more information about Selector.